YuYiming313/AWSHackathon/README2.md

 ## Automated Decision Engine(RPA)

-For the Automated Decision Engine(ADE), UIpath will receive appeal cases from SPS.
-Then UIpath will filter all the cases.
-Those acceptable cases(Details fully filled up, with supporting documents) will be routed to AWS S3 Bucket and BizFile+ for further verification.
-Not acceptable cases will be sent back to SPS.
-SPS will then inform the customer on the information they need to fill up in the appeal form.
+For the Automated Decision Engine(ADE), All new cases will be stored in Amazon S3 bucket.
+When the new cases is submitted, it will trigger the RPA process to start.
+Acceptable cases (Details fully filled up, with supporting documents) will be routed to officer for review.
+Nonacceptable cases will be rejected, and a rejection email will be sent to customer.

 ## AI Analytic Dashboard(Amazon Quicksight)

-For the AIAD, it is used by the ACRA officer to assist them in making judgement on appeal cases.
-The officer can just simply upload the business data provided by customer onto QuickSight, generate charts using the data.
+The AI Analytic Dashboard (Amazon Quicksight) is used by the ACRA officer to assist them in making judgement on appeal cases.
+The implementation of Amazon Quicksight would help integrate datasets from different places and generate a more meaningful dashboard such as providing a glance view of the applicant's past performance.
+Different report can be generated to cater for different business need, E.G. drill down report or Department KPI.
+Relevant Data would be integrated and visualize using chart for the officer to make better and faster decision.

 Charts for example: